infiniteloop22/sort-.xlsx-files-script/README.md

 Note: I wanted to practice pandas library and learn how to implement it, so I made this script.

-How to use this script:
+How to run this script:

 1. Have `python` installed.
 2. A text editor or IDE